soymadip/KireiSakura-Kit/docs/docs/init.md

 ---
 title: Initialization
 icon: material/rocket-launch
+description: Set up a project, install KireiSakura-Kit, and create config file.
 ---
 <h1 align="center"><b>Initialization</b></h1>

+In this page, you'll learn,

+- Recommended Folder structure of a project.
+- How to install and source the Kit
+- Creating basic configuration file

 ## :material-file-tree: **Directory Structure**

 !!! info "About this.."
-    - The default structure is intended (& recomended) to provide a clean structure & followed by documentation.
+    - The default structure is intended (& recommended) to provide a clean structure & follo
+    - wed by documentation.
     - **Except modules dir, config file**, you are free to organize your project however you like.[^*]

 ```markdown